rajosch/finstream-network/README.md

 * [X] Create Message route should return the ticket ID or an error message
 * [ ] handle merkle tree creation on server side
 * [X] Make sure the XSD content is handled on the server side
+* [X] split up gateway and bank databases for clearer structure

 ## Future Work